 6 Survival Techniques: the Basic Survival Skills Everyone Should Know

-Survival in the aftermath of a natural disaster, economic collapse, nuclear warfare, or civil unrest can be challenging.
-It requires a host of survival skills you would otherwise not need to utilize in our modern world.
+Survival Skills in the aftermath of a natural disaster, economic collapse, nuclear warfare, or civil unrest can pose an overwhelming challenge.
+It requires a host of basic survival skills that you may not ordinarily need in our modern world.

-Basic survival skills, like cooking, first aid, and treating water, as well as other primitive survival skills, like shelter building and fire-making, are all invaluable in survival scenarios.
-Learning these survival skills and practicing them ahead of time will better prepare you for the unexpected.
+Survival techniques, like cooking, administering first aid, and treating water, as well as other fundamental survival skills like shelter building and fire-making, are all invaluable in survival scenarios.
+Gaining these survival skills and practicing them in advance will better equip you for unexpected events.

 Survival Skill 1: Creating Warmth